Trevor20/Excel-Portfolio/Project 2 - HR Absenteeism Analysis/README.md

 1. HR wants the following information for their incentive programs
    - Provide a list of healthy individuals and low absenteeism for a health bonus program.
    - Calculate wage increase for non-smokers - budget $983,221
-2. Develop a Power BI dashboard to help HR understand key absenteeism patterns accross time, demographics and lifestyle
+2. Develop an Excel dashboard to help HR understand key absenteeism patterns accross time, demographics and lifestyle
    - Absenteeism Overview - Key trends, Absenteeism Distribution and top reasons for being absent
    - Absenteeism Factors - Analysis of how compensation, disciplinary failure and social lifestyle (Smoker, Drinker, BMI and no of degrees, pets and children) impact absenteeism.